Collective Against Islamophobia in France

-The Collective Against Islamophobia in France (Collectif contre l'islamophobie en France; abbreviated CCIF) was a French non-profit organisation, created in 2003 and dissolved in 2020, which mission was to combat discriminations towards Muslims in France, providing legal support to victims of such discriminations.
+The Collective Against Islamophobia in France (Collectif contre l'islamophobie en France; abbreviated CCIF) was a French non-profit organisation, created in 2003 and dissolved in 2020, which had the mission to combat discrimination towards Muslims in France, providing legal support to victims of such discrimination.
 It annually reported acts it considered Islamophobic.
 The organisation received critics, about its use of the term Islamophobia, and suspicion of having Islamist links.

 Description and actions

 The organisation was set up in 2003.
 One of its founders was the activist Samy Debah.
 The association is composed of 20 to 30 volunteers and one permanent lawyer.
 It releases annual figures on Islamophobic incidents in France.
 The CCIF contributed to propagate the concept Islamophobia in France.
 It defines it as "discriminatory acts or violence, against institutions or individuals, based on their affiliation, real or imagined, with Islam.
 These acts are provoked by ideologies and discourses that incite hostility and rejection of Muslims."

 According to Amélie Barras, Associate Professor at the Social Science Department of York University: "The CCIF is of particular interest, in my view, because it could be considered to be the first litigating group on issues related to religious freedom and the public presence of Islam in France.
 Prior to its creation, Muslim associations were engaged in political lobbying, but no group was specialized in legal work."

 The organisation has criticised, in 2004, France's French law on secularity and conspicuous religious symbols in schools, which outlaws the wearing of religious clothing in state-run schools.
 According to Haoues Seniguer, assistant director of the IISMM, in its attempt to abolish the 2004 law, the CCIF is acknowledging that in practice, the wearing of the hijab is non-negotiable in religious terms.
 This attempt was justified by the CCIF to protect women's rights and prevent anti-muslim discrimination.
-In 2016, the Human Rights League and the CCIF went to the Council of State to appeal the ban of burkini on the beach of the city of Villeneuve-Loubet, and won the case, which would have made jurisprudence, despite some other cities reluctant to repeal similar burkini's ban.
+In 2016, the Human Rights League and the CCIF went to the Council of State to appeal the ban of burkini on the beach of the city of Villeneuve-Loubet, and won the case, which would have made jurisprudence, despite some other cities reluctant to repeal similar bans of the burkini.
 Human rights group such as HRL an CCIF announced they would file suit against each town maintaining the ban.

 In 2011, it became a consultative member of the United Nations Economic and Social Council.
 In the 2016-2018 period, the CCIF received monetary subsidies from the city (€3,800) and the metropolis (€7,500) of Grenoble.
 It was financed by individual benefactors (especially muslims entrepreneurs), membership (around 10000 persons in 2016), dinner galas, and punctual project from foundations, such as the Open Society Foundation of George Soros who gave, in 2012, €35,000 to finance a campaign against islamophobia in France which has eventually been forbidden by RATP Group, because of its political and religious content.